Why You Should Know About Concrete Drying Trend Analysis

 The unpredictable nature of this process can cause schedules to slip and costs to mount up.
 Until recently, this was the best process for drying a concrete slab.

 The data log also allows you to perform trend analysis.
 Trend analysis is simply looking at the data on a chart or in a table, seeing a trend, and projecting where you think the slab will be dry enough to install the floor covering.
-If you see the slab is going to be dry sooner than you expected, you might be able to reschedule dependent tasks earlier.
+If you see the slab will dry sooner than expected, you might be able to reschedule dependent tasks earlier.

-As you gather data from more projects, you’ll be able to make more accurate projections, schedule tighter, and save time and money.
+As you gather data from more projects, you can make more accurate projections, schedule tighter, and save time and money.

 The Tools for Data Logging and Trend Analysis

 The tools for this process must be fast, accurate, and easy to use for repeated testing.
-For the most accurate data logging, they must have integrated digital data collection capability.
+They must have integrated digital data collection capability for the most accurate data logging.

 The Wagner Meters Rapid RH® L6 system provides ASTM F2170 compliant moisture testing, integrated with the most advanced data logging technology available.